SevenTV/SevenTV/payments3.md

 ### `customer.subscription.updated`

-Only do something when there is an active subscription period for this subscription.
-End the current subscription period right away when the subscription product got removed from the subscription.
+End the current subscription period right away when the subscription products got removed from the subscription.
-Start a new subscription period when another subscription product got added to the subscription.
+Otherwise, update the current subscription period to include all updated subscription products.

 ### `charge.refunded`

 Mark associated invoice as refunded.
-Create a ticket to let staff know that the refund was made and decide what should happen next.

 ### `charge.dispute.created`

 Mark the associated invoice as disputed.
-Create a ticket to track the dispute.

-### `charge.dispute.updated`

-Update the ticket with new information about the dispute.

 ### `charge.dispute.closed`

 Update the associated invoice with the outcome of the dispute.
-Update and close the associated ticket.